Photo by Diliff

 Price: €300–3,000/night | Location: Veleslavínova 2a/1098, Old Town

-Four Seasons Hotel Prague (the finest hotel in the Czech Republic — the extraordinary Vltava riverfront position (the most prestigious hotel address in Prague — the extraordinary location at the extraordinary junction of the extraordinary Old Town waterfront and the extraordinary entrance to the extraordinary Charles Bridge), the extraordinary river terrace (the most celebrated hotel terrace in Central Europe — the extraordinary view combining the extraordinary Charles Bridge, the extraordinary Malá Strana riverside, and the extraordinary Prague Castle in a single 180-degree panorama), and the extraordinary 3 interconnected buildings (the extraordinary neo-Classical, the extraordinary Baroque, and the extraordinary contemporary — the most architecturally diverse hotel complex in Prague)) is the finest luxury hotel in Central Europe:
+The Four Seasons is the top luxury address in the Czech Republic, and its Vltava riverfront position is the most prestigious in Prague — right where the Old Town waterfront meets the entrance to Charles Bridge.
+The river terrace, the most celebrated in Central Europe, combines Charles Bridge, the Malá Strana riverside, and Prague Castle in a single 180-degree panorama.
+The hotel spreads across 3 interconnected buildings — one neo-Classical, one Baroque, one contemporary — making it the most architecturally varied hotel complex in the city.

 Hotel Sax — Old Town Boutique